finkf/pagexmlcat/README.md

 `-id` prefix output lines with their respective line (or word) ids

+`-conf` prefix output lines with their respective confidences (if available)

 `-words` output word regions instead of line regions

 ## Examples